-Mount Tabor is in the Central Range of Trinidad and above the Mount St Benedict Monastery.
+Mount Tabor is in the Northern Range of Trinidad and above the Mount St Benedict Monastery.
 Unfortunately the trails to the summit have been overgrown and some old guidebooks are out of date.
 In order to reach the true summit, bushwhacking is required and many of the plants are razor sharp, thorny, or sting like h___.
 Luckily the trail through the pine forest to the fore summit is quite pleasant and the views are good (and in fact are better from the fore summit than the main summit).

 The fore summit provides views all the way from Port of Spain to Arima as well as much of the Central Range.

 The area is rich in birdlife and there is much other wildlife as well.
 We saw many birds including some huge vulture like birds on the mountain.
 There are ruins of an old monastery on the summit, but there isn’t that much left.

 The trail starts at the Mount St Benedict Monastery, which is about 14 kms/9 miles east of Port of Spain.
 You can reach the area from Arima or Port of Spain.